manuelsanti1986/en-605-787-jhu-front-end-dev/index.md

 1. Submit the assignment here on Blackboard with the following information:

-    - Unordered sub-list.
-GitHub.com link to your repository (do NOT share this link or your GitHub username with the class)
+    - GitHub.com link to your repository (do NOT share this link or your GitHub username with the class)
     - GitHub.io link to the deployed solution.
     - Make sure to check that your deployed assignment works as you intended it to.